giobongio/mars-rover/README.md

 # Usage

-The application exposes 3 APIs to perform operations on Mars rover.
-The Postman collection to perform the invocations is provided in the `postman` folder.
+The application exposes various APIs to perform operations on Mars rover.
+The Postman collection to perform the invocations is provided for convenience in the `postman` folder.
+Let's explore the defined API endpoints with come examples.

 ### setPosition
 The goal of this API is to set the Mars rover position on the grid.
 If an obstacle is present on the required position, the operation doesn't succeed.

 **Verb**
  `POST`